Tompkinsville, Staten Island: Demographics

+The entirety of Community District 1, which comprises Tompkinsville and other neighborhoods on the North Shore, had 181,484 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.0 years.
+This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
+Most inhabitants are youth and middle-aged adults: 24% are between the ages of between 0–17, 27% between 25 and 44, and 26% between 45 and 64.
+The ratio of college-aged and elderly residents was lower, at 10% and 13% respectively.

+As of 2017, the median household income in Community District 1 was $48,018.
+In 2018, an estimated 21% of Tompkinsville and the North Shore residents lived in poverty, compared to 17% in all of Staten Island and 20% in all of New York City.
+One in fourteen residents (7%) were unemployed, compared to 6% in Staten Island and 9% in New York City.
+Rent burden, or the percentage of residents who have difficulty paying their rent, is 51% in Tompkinsville and the North Shore, compared to the boroughwide and citywide rates of 49% and 51% respectively.
+Based on this calculation, as of 2018, Stapleton and the North Shore are considered high-income relative to the rest of the city and not gentrifying.

 The neighborhood is mixed commercial and residential.
-Like many areas of the northeastern part of the island, it suffered a decline following the construction of the Verrazzano-Narrows Bridge in 1964, which shifted the commercial activity of the island towards its interior.
+Like many areas of the northeastern part of the island, it suffered a decline following the construction of the Verrazzano–Narrows Bridge in 1964, which shifted the commercial activity of the island towards its interior.
 Recent plans have called for the redevelopment of the harbor front area.
-The population is racially diverse, primarily made up of African-Americans, Hispanics, and Whites, with recent arrivals including immigrants from such countries as Albania.
-Tompkinsville also contains a Little Sri Lanka, one of the largest Sri Lankan communities outside of the country of Sri Lanka itself.

 Transportation

 The Tompkinsville station of the Staten Island Railway is one stop south of the terminus at St. George.
 Unlike at the majority of the railway's stations, a MetroCard or OMNY must be used to enter or exit at Tompkinsville.
 Faregates were installed at the station in 2009 to deter fare avoiders who would exit at the station to avoid paying the fare at St. George.